“Bangladesh: We’re a very new country, that’s why nobody knows us”

 Sundarbans’ literal translation is “beautiful forest.”
-It covers 10,000 km2 of land and water, though half of it is India, and it has the largest mangrove forest in the world.
+It covers 10,000 km of land and water, though half of it is India, and it has the largest mangrove forest in the world.

-Sundarbans is the home of Royal Bengal tiger.
+Sundarbans is the home of the Royal Bengal tiger.
 Since the tigers live in such an aquatic environment, they have learned to swim long distances and feeding on fish, crab, and water monitor lizards.
-Other wildlife include monkeys, fresh water alligators, and countless deers.
+Other wildlife includes monkeys, fresh water alligators, and countless deers.

 The slopes of Sylhet, known as “the land of two leaves and a bud,” are bountiful with tea gardens.
-The area has a unique layout of flora, fauna, rivers, and natural lakes that all together make the land good for tea gardens.
+The area has a unique layout of flora, fauna, rivers, and natural lakes that altogether make the land good for tea gardens.